yogeshjain999/representable/README.md

 ## Installation

-The representable gem runs with all Ruby versions >= 1.9.3.
+The representable gem runs with all Ruby versions >= 2.4.0. t
 ```ruby
 gem 'representable'
 ```